Sylvia Lehmann

 Sylvia Lehmann (born 23 April 1954) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from the state of Brandenburg since 2019.

 Political career

 Between 2004 and 2019 Lehmann was a member of the State Parliament of Brandenburg.

-Lehmann has been a member of the German Bundestag since 3 December 2019, representing the Dahme-Spreewald – Teltow-Fläming III – Oberspreewald-Lausitz I constituency.
-In that capacity, she serves on the Committee on Home Affairs.
+Lehmann has been a member of the German Bundestag since 3 December 2019 replacing Manja Schüle, representing the Dahme-Spreewald – Teltow-Fläming III – Oberspreewald-Lausitz I constituency.
+In that capacity, she serves on the Committee on Food and Agriculture.

+In 2024 she announced that she isn't seeking re-election for Bundestag.